jacobproffer/blog/content/general/how-i-use-todoist.md

 ### Work Project

-The Work project is where I add my tasks for the work-week.
-There are currently only two sections for the primary Work project, Meetings and Miscellaneous.
+There are currently two sections for the primary Work project, Meetings and Miscellaneous.
 The Miscellaenous section is where I add one-off tasks, such as updating a food menu for a client or looking into a PHP error.
 These tasks typically take anywhere from five minutes to a half hour.

-For more robust projects, such as a full website or page build, I create individual projects.
-I also have a project for Accessibility experimentation, documemntation and research.
+For clients with robust projects, such as a website build, I create individual projects.

 * Work
-  * Accessibility
   * Client 1
   * Client 2
   * Client 3